 Storing Dehydrated Pasta

-Dehydrating pasta in bulk and then storing it for use when needed will make creating backpacking meals easier.
+Dehydrating pasta in bulk and storing it for later use will make creating backpacking meals easier.

 Here are some ways you can store dehydrated pasta (and other dehydrated ingredients).